-I received a review copy of An Echo of Things to Come in exchange for an honest review.
-I would like to thank Orbit Books and James Islington.
+I received an advanced reader copy of The Grey Bastards in exchange for an honest review.
+Thank you to Orbit Books and Jonathan French.

-I received a review copy of The Shadow of What Was Lost in exchange for an honest review.
-I would like to thank James Islington and Orbit Books.
+I received an advanced reader copy of Death March in exchange for an honest review.
+I would like to thank Phil Tucker for the opportunity.

-I received an advanced review copy of Blood of Assassins in exchange for an honest review.
-I would like to thank RJ Barker and Orbit Books. *May include minor spoilers* To be posted on Fantasy Book Review shortly.
+I received an advanced reader copy of The Poppy War from the publisher in exchange for an honest review.
+I would like to thank R. F. Kuang and Harper Voyager for this opportunity.

-I received a review copy of Jade City in exchange for an honest review.
-I would like to thank Fonda Lee and Orbit Books. *Minor Spoilers May Follow*
+I received an advanced copy of The Defiant Heir in exchange for an honest review.
+I would like to thank Melissa Caruso and Orbit Books. *Minor Spoilers May Follow*